ethanchewy/ResearchCode17-18/README.md

 #TODO after research is done:
 - make scripts easier to use for anyone and make them into pip packages.

-Note: All of my data analysis scripts will be published after this research paper is published (Late Jan, 2018)
+Note: All of my data analysis scripts using ntlk, Pandas, etc. will be published after this research paper is published (Late Jan, 2018)